Eriarer/ReversPolishNotationASM/Readme.md

 # WHAT IS THIS?
-This is the final and relative _"basic"_ proyect for a universitie class about assembly programing.
+This is the final and relatively  _"basic"_ proyect for
+a university class about assembly programing.
-This is a project that works only if you have:
+This project works only if you have:
 - GDB
 - Any c compiler (we used gcc)
 - NASM

-It works on emulated architecture i386 x86.
+- It works on emulated architecture i386 x86.
-Atleas is tested on Ubuntu and ArchLinux.
+- It has been tested on Ubuntu and ArchLinux.

-You can use this code for your personal use, but please at least mention one of the colaborators on this project.
+You can use this code for your personal use, but please mention at least one of the collaborators on this project.

 Colaborators: